Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-48543 is a critical vulnerability discovered in the Android Runtime component that affects multiple versions of the Android operating system (versions 13 through 16).
-The vulnerability was disclosed on September 4, 2025, and has been confirmed to be actively exploited in limited, targeted attacks.
-This use-after-free vulnerability allows attackers to escape the Chrome sandbox and attack the Android system_server (NVD, Help Net Security).
+CVE-2025-48543 is a critical vulnerability discovered in the Android Runtime component that affects Android Open Source Project (AOSP) versions 13, 14, 15, and 16.
+The vulnerability was disclosed on September 4, 2025, and has been confirmed to be under active exploitation in limited, targeted attacks.
+This security flaw allows attackers to escape the Chrome sandbox and attack the Android system_server through a use-after-free condition (NVD, Help Net Security).

-The vulnerability has garnered significant attention from the cybersecurity community due to its active exploitation status.
-Google's Threat Analysis Group (TAG) has been involved in the investigation, and the vulnerability has been added to CISA's Known Exploited Vulnerabilities Catalog, requiring federal agencies to apply patches by September 25, 2025 (NVD, The Hacker News).
+The security community has expressed significant concern about this vulnerability, particularly due to its active exploitation status.
+Google's Threat Analysis Group's involvement in the discovery process has led to speculation about its potential use in sophisticated spyware attacks.
+The vulnerability has been added to CISA's Known Exploited Vulnerabilities Catalog, requiring federal agencies to apply fixes by September 25, 2025 (SecurityWeek).

 Source: This report was generated using AI